 Hannes Strydom is responsible for improving the Hub’s search function by developing a tailored machine learning solution.
 He is also investigating the potential of Artificial Intelligence.
 Hannes did his undergraduate degree in biotechnology with the main focus on human genetics and biochemistry.
 His honours degree research project was on bioinformatics, attempting to streamline the process of genetic linkage map and genome integration.
 His Master’s project focuses on the possibility of creating a mathematical model to simulate the effects of a new pest control method.

-Advisors to the South African Sustainable Development Knowledge Hub provide strategic input, particularly with regard to its usability and relevance.
+Advisors to the South African SDG Hub provide strategic input, particularly with regard to its usability and relevance.
 The following representatives from the South African government, development partners, academia and multilateral organisations act as advisors: